Intermittent fasting – questions & answers

 In uncomplicated hypertension, I generally don’t advise a low salt diet – just a regular salt diet.
 With bone broth, the amount of sodium is still going to be far less than what is taken on a regular eating day, so I would not worry.

 When I fast on just chicken broth my blood glucose drops to 65 and then on the 5th day to 55 mg/dl.

 Have you observed a drop like this in your fasting patients?

 Should i worry if my blood sugar while fasting goes up to in the 140’s [Around 8]?

-This is quite common, and due to breakdown of glycogen or production of new glucose in response to some of the hormonal changes of fasting.
+This is quite common, and due to the breakdown of glycogen or the production of new glucose in response to some of the hormonal changes of fasting.
 It is neither good nor bad.

 Think of it this way.
 Your body is simply moving sugar from its stores (glycogen and fat) and pushing it into the blood.
 Here your body has a chance to burn it off.

 I purchased a glucose and ketone meter last week.
 Measured my glucose on Friday after fasting for about 21 hours and the reading was 3.6 mmol with the ketones at 1.9 mmol.
 It worried me a bit that the glucose was this low, should I be worried?
 On Saturday I went for a 6 km trail run at a high tempo and my glucose reading afterward were 2,4 mmol.
 I would like to stay in ketosis, but my fluctuating glucose readings are making me nervous.
 I do not experience any of the low glucose symptoms, but I tend to become paranoid when the numbers don’t look right!

 Listen to your body.
 If you feel unwell, then stop.
 Otherwise, if you are worried, reduce the fasting duration.